travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 number is < 16), to a full byte's worth of space (when the measure number is >= 16).

-Due to the endianess of the data, though, the data entry for, say, measure 18 beat 4 will appear not as "01 24," but as 24 01.
+Due to the endianess of the data, though, when you look for the measure and beat information, say for measure 18 beat 4 for instance, the data will appear not as "01 24," but as 24 01.

-The bytes sandwiching the measure/beat values are used for flags, or to convey other information to the game with regards to how to interpret the step data, which explains why these entries use 4 bytes.
+At least one, perhaps both, of the bytes sandwiching the measure/beat values are used for flags, or other information on how to interpret the step data at that beat / measure.

 I am not ENTIRELY sure about why the measure & beat information are stores in the middle 2 bytes of each dword though, as opposed to that data being stored in the last 2 bytes of each dword.

 ### Step Values
 Following the array of beat entries, is an array of bytes.
 These are